Airborne95/hello-world/README.md

 First Repository.
 Exploring GitHub.

 Testing out and getting to know GitHub.
-Specifically working with commits. (saved changes) This is the first commit made.
+Specifically working with commits.
+(Saved changes) This is the first commit made.